elementor/elementor-developers-docs/src/controls/control-enqueue.md

 # Control Enqueue

-Controls can register and enqueue scripts & styles used by control.
+Controls can register and enqueue scripts & styles used by the control.

 ## Enqueue Method

-If you need to use an external library or some custom JS/CSS, you can do that by registering scripts in `enqueue()` method.
+If you need to use an external library or some custom JS/CSS, you can do that by registering scripts using the `enqueue()` method:

 ```php
 class Elementor_Test_Control extends \Elementor\Base_Control {